yoshiumeno/transmit/README.md

 Here we provide codes and files to create the missing data file so that the R-code can be run to examine their calculations.

-## python codes
+## Python codes
 1) hersys_curve_gen.py
 2) hersys_curve_gen_fdh.py
 3) hersys_curve_gen_fsh.py

-are python codes to create "dummy" HER-SYS data files to drive the R-code provided by Kayano-Nishiura.
+are Python codes to create "dummy" HER-SYS data files to drive the R-code provided by Kayano-Nishiura.
 "hersys_curve_gen.py" is to create a data file mimicking the original HER-SYS data (actual development of the number of infection cases). "hersys_curve_gen_fdh.py" and "hersys_curve_gen_fsh.py" are to create data files of 'fictitious' curves of infection cases (double-hump and single-hump shapes, respectively).